A class of Discontinuous Galerkin methods for nonlinear variational problems: Design of the DG method

 where $K_{e^+}$, $K_{e^-}$ are the elements that share the internal edge $e$ with corresponding outward pointing normals $n_{e^+}, n_{e^-}$, and $E_h^i$, $E_h^b$ denote respectively the set of internal and boundary edges.

 The space $V^q_h(\Omega)$ is equipped with the norm

 where the seminorm $|\cdot|_{W^{1,p}(\Omega,T_h)}$ is defined by

 We note that in the above expression $\nabla v$ denotes the gradient, in the classical sense, of the polynomial function $v$ over the set $K$.
-As a function in $SBV(\Omega)$, $v\in V^q_h(\Omega)$, admits a distributional gradient which is a Radon measure and decomposes as
+As a function in $SBV(\Omega)$, i.e. in the class of special functions of bounded variation \cite{ambrosio2000functions}, $v\in V^q_h(\Omega)$, admits a distributional gradient which is a Radon measure without a Cantor part and decomposes as

 where $\nabla v$ denotes the approximate gradient.
 To avoid confusion, we denote the above approximate gradient by $\nabla_h v$, i.e. we write $\nabla_h: V^k_h \to V^{k-1}_h$ for the operator defined by